 Well-known for his commitment to library media program evaluation, Loertscher's book We Boost Achievement!
 Evidence-Based Practice for School Library Media Specialists contains useful information and resources on topic topic.

-Also read a brief article by David V. Loertscher and B. Woolls (Jun 2003): A
+Also read an article by D.V.
+Loertsher and B. Woolls: A

-True Assessment of Your Program’s Value.
+True Assessment of Your Program’s Value, Learning Quarterly,

 the success of your library media program on three sources of information.